Zorua162/mcc.py/README.md

 This library is currently purely experimental, as it relies on experimental features of Minecraft Console Client.
 It may break with no warning due to changes that are not under the control of the maintainer.

-My main goal is to play with the technologies and ideas, so this repo may not be maintained in the future.

-## Commands

-To save time the command are auto generated from the Minecraft-Console-Client docs, using `generate_commands.py`.

-## Debugging

-Unit tests have been scaffolding, but still need a lot better coverage currently Integration tests are not currently working
-E2e tests work, but require a modified MinecraftClient binary

-To change the timeout of the function "wait_for_response" (used for waiting for the response to a command) set the environment variable "TIMEOUT".

-## Roadmap

- [ ] Write e2e Robot Framework tests for the commands [ ] Test the tests
- [ ] Setup Github pipelines to run the tests automatically

-### Currently undecided

- [ ] Publish the package to PyPi
- [ ] Publish the container to DockerHub

 ## Useful links